What do geoscientists do?

 What do Hofstra geology majors do after graduation?

 Most geology majors pursue graduate studies or find employment in a related field within one year of graduation.
 Some students elect to become earth science and elementary school teachers and graduate with their provisional teaching certification ready to enter the workforce.
-Other geology majors pursue a master’s degree in secondary education after graduating.
-Several students each year decide to pursue research as a career, and enroll in graduate and Ph.D. programs around the country.
+Other geology majors pursue a master's degree in secondary education after graduating.
+Several students each year decide to pursue research as a career, and enroll in graduate and PhD programs around the country.
 Hofstra graduates have been very successful in gaining entry into top graduate programs with full financial support in the form of teaching and research assistantships.
-In the last ten years, Hofstra geology graduates have gone on to graduate study at prestigious research institutions such as Columbia University, Boston College, Penn State, and Washington University.
+Hofstra geology graduates have gone on to graduate study at prestigious research institutions such as Columbia University; University of Texas, Austin; the Gemological Institute of America; University of Georgia; CUNY City College; CUNY Hunter College; Hofstra University; Syracuse University; and the University of Albany.

 Many geology graduates seek employment as engineering geologists, groundwater hydrologists and environmental consultants.
 The large number of consulting firms in the New York metropolitan region ensures that geology graduates are always in demand.
 Other graduates attain diverse professions, such as mining and petroleum exploration, environmental management, journalism, and environmental advocacy.
 Additionally, the geosciences also provide an excellent foundation for a career in environmental law or environmental medicine.